dracoventions/TWCManager/docs/modules/EMS_P1Monitor.md

 ## How it works

-On each policy request this EMS module request data from the /api/v1/phase endpoint of your P1 Monitor taking a configurable amount of samples.
+On each policy request this EMS module request data from the /api/v1/phase endpoint of your P1 Monitor taking a configurable number of samples.
 It receives both Consumption and Production data of each phase and will calculate a trimmed average (cutting of 10% of the minimum and maximum values) to get a value that is not influenced by any spikes on the net (e.g. a Quooker periodically heating up for a couple of seconds).
 By default the P1 Monitor API reports new values each 10 seconds, so when taking 6 samples it will give you an average Consumption/Production over 60 seconds.

 Because we want to avoid overloading the net, we report the maximum average value of the phase that has the highest load for Consumption.